 Toronto’s economy has been consistently growing over the last decade, yet large groups of residents have been unable to tap into this rising prosperity.
-Women, Indigenous, Black, and racialized communities, and newcomer immigrants, in particular, are over-represented among the unemployed and the working poor.
+Women, Indigenous, Black, and other racialized communities, and newcomer immigrants, in particular, are over-represented among the unemployed and the working poor.

 Despite significant investments in skills development and employment services — approximately $1 billion a year by the Government of Ontario — structural barriers and challenges persist in the Ontario workforce system, and it remains challenging for people to navigate.